Halo Top Creamery

-Halo Top Creamery is an ice cream company and brand sold in the United States, Australia, Mexico, Canada, Ireland, New Zealand, the Netherlands, Germany, Denmark, Taiwan, South Korea, Austria, United Kingdom and the United Arab Emirates.
+Halo Top Creamery is an ice cream company and brand sold in the United States, Australia, Mexico, Canada, Ireland, the Netherlands, Germany, Denmark, Taiwan, Hong Kong, South Korea, Austria, United Kingdom and the United Arab Emirates.
 The brand is marketed as a lower-calorie alternative, partially substituting sugar with stevia, a plant-based sweetener, and erythritol, a sugar alcohol.

 History

 The ice cream brand was founded around 2011 by former attorney Justin Woolverton of Latham & Watkins LLP.
 Woolverton had begun making ice cream in his own kitchen with the goal of reducing his consumption of carbohydrates and refined sugars.
-In the early stages of Halo Top, Woolverton continuously experimented, tweaking and improving the ingredients for over a year.
-In order to create a long-lasting formula that could sustain shipment through the supply chain, Woolverton went to California Polytechnic State University, San Luis Obispo Dairy Innovation Institute, where he was able to refine and polish the formula with a contract manufacture.
-The company describes its product as the first ever "lifestyle" ice cream that can be eaten daily without overwhelming a typical caloric intake diet, but nutritionists have expressed that "'just because it's a slightly better choice does not mean that it is a good choice.'"
+In the early stages, Woolverton experimented with the recipe for over a year, tweaking and improving the ingredients.
+In order to create a long-lasting formula that could sustain shipment through the supply chain, Woolverton went to the Dairy Innovation Institute at California Polytechnic State University, San Luis Obispo, where he was able to refine and polish the formula with a contract manufacturer.
+The company describes its product as the first ever "lifestyle" ice cream that can be eaten daily without overwhelming a typical caloric intake diet, but nutritionists have expressed that "just because it's a slightly better choice does not mean that it is a good choice."

-Halo Top launched in Los Angeles on June 15, 2012, and annual sales grew up around 2,500% during 2016 and continued to increase in 2017, despite a retail price of $5 per pint.
-In July 2017, Halo Top became the best-selling ice cream pint at grocery stores in the United States, surpassing in popularity the Ben & Jerry's and Häagen-Dazs brands, which previously held that distinction for years.
-By September of 2017, it had grown to 50 employees and was sold throughout the United States, Australia, New Zealand, Mexico, Canada, Ireland, Germany, Finland, the Netherlands, and the United Kingdom.
-By 2017, it had grown to 50 employees.
+Halo Top launched in Los Angeles on June 15, 2012.
+Annual sales grew around 2,500% during 2016 and continued to increase in 2017.
+In July 2017, Halo Top became the best-selling ice cream pint at grocery stores in the United States, surpassing the Ben & Jerry's and Häagen-Dazs brands in popularity.
+By September 2017, it had grown to 50 employees and was sold throughout the United States, Australia, Mexico, Canada, Ireland, Germany, Finland, the Netherlands, and the United Kingdom.

-Also in 2017, Halo Top won several international prizes, including an Institute of Taste Test Award, a Lausanne Index Clean Food Prize, and it was named "Food Disruptor of the Year" by Food Dive and one of The 25 Best Inventions of 2017 by Time Magazine.
+In 2017, Halo Top won several international prizes, including an Institute of Taste Test Award, a Lausanne Index Clean Food Prize, and it was named "Food Disruptor of the Year" by Food Dive and one of The 25 Best Inventions of 2017 by Time magazine.

-However, 2017 proved to be the peak of Halo Top's sales, whose dollar value declined for each of the ensuing four years.
-The decline was attributed in substantial part to competition from major brands as well as private label products which made similar lower-Calorie, lower-sugar products.
+Halo Top's sales peaked in 2017 and declined for each of the following four years.
+The decline was attributed in substantial part to competition from major brands as well as private label products which made similar lower-calorie, lower-sugar products.
 Additionally, during the first year of the COVID-19 pandemic, consumers began to shift away from lower-calorie ice cream.
 Halo Top sales fell the most rapidly of all ice cream brands, even as ice cream sales as a category rose, led by high-fat "premium" brands such as Magnum and Häagen-Dazs.